deepjyoti30/QuickWall/README.md

   --id ID               Get a photo by its ID.
   --random              Get random wallpapers.
-  --search TERM         Show wallpapers based on the passed term --migrate             ONLY FOR EARLY USERS | Move the files from
+  --search TERM         Show wallpapers based on the passed term --migrate             ONLY FOR EARLY USERS.
+Move the files from ~/.QuickWall
-                        ~/.QuickWall to /.cache/QuickWall.
+                        to ~/.cache/QuickWall.

 If you find any bugs, feel free to raise an issue in the GitHub [https://github.com/deepjyoti30/QuickWall] page.